The Meaning of Numbers: The Number 119

 Number One Hundred Nineteen and Creation

-The Hebrew word periy (Strong's #H6529) is found 119 times in the Old Testament.
-Always translated as "fruit" in the King James, it first appears on the third day of "creation week" when God recreated the earth (see Genesis 1:1 - 2).
+The word periy is always translated as "fruit" in the King James.
+It first appears on the third day of "creation week" when God recreated the earth (see Genesis 1:1 - 2).

-And they (Adam and Eve) were both naked, the man and his wife, and were not ashamed (bush, Genesis 2:25, KJV).
+And they (Adam and Eve) were both naked, the man and his wife, and were not ashamed (bush) (Genesis 2:25, KJV).

 Number 119 and the Psalms